 - you should be undertaking your first full-time undergraduate degree;

-- you should not be repeating a year;
+- you are NOT repeating a year;

-- have applied for and taken up your maximum entitlement to UK government help each year with tuition fees and loans/grants for living costs support;
+- you have applied for and taken up your maximum entitlement to UK government help each year with tuition fees and loans/grants for living costs support;

 What accommodation is being offered?